 If you meet the first 3 conditions but not condition 4 you may still be able to take your whole pension pot as a lump sum but you'll need to check with your scheme administrator.

-You can only take a lump sum twice under this rule.
+You can only take a lump sum 3 times under this rule.

 This type of lump sum is called a 'trivial commutation' or 'trivial' lump sum.
 To be paid this type of lump sum you must: